How to Use a Microscope

 Step 3: Place a microscope slide on the stage, either under the stage clips or clipped onto the mechanical stage if your microscope has one.
 A prepared slide works best when you do this for the first time.
 (If you do not have a prepared slide, place a strand of colored yarn or thread on a blank slide and place a coverslip over it.)
 Move the slide until the specimen is under the objective lens.

 Step 4: Adjust the large coarse focus knob until the specimen is in focus.
 Slowly move the slide to center the specimen under the lens, if necessary.
-Do this by nudging it gently with your fingers or by turning the slide control knobs if you have a mechanical stage.
+Do this by gently nudging it with your fingers or turning the slide control knobs if you have a mechanical stage.

 Step 5: Adjust the small fine focus knob until the specimen is clearly in focus.
 Then adjust the diaphragm to get the best lighting.
 Start with the most light and gradually lessen it until the specimen image has clear, sharp contrast.
 (Note: Some microscopes have only one focus knob, for “intermediate” focus.)

-Step 7: Adjust the lighting again until the image is most clear (you will need more light for higher power).
-Repeat with the 40x objective for 400x magnification, which will enable you to see all of the specimen detail that’s necessary for high school biology lab work.
+Step 7: Adjust the lighting again until the image is clear (you will need more light for higher power).
+Repeat with the 40x objective for 400x magnification, which will enable you to see the specimen detail necessary for high school biology lab work.

 Diagram of Microscope Parts